 The Chief Rabbi thought it was a lack of faith on my part to give more credibility to the experts than to statements made by our Sages.
 For my part, I was horrified that an intelligent and pious Chief Rabbi would genuinely think that Israel did not need military defenses if everyone simply studied Torah and kept the mitzvoth.
 We sat in the same room, we believed in and observed the same Torah…but we were in different spiritual/intellectual worlds.

-The Chief Rabbi was an advocate of emunat hakhamim, requiring us to have absolute faith in our Sages and their teachings.
-All genuine truth existed within the ken of our Sages.
-All “outside” information was not credible…unless the Sages themselves gave it credibility.
+This rabbi and others of similar mindset are advocates of their version of emunat hakhamim, requiring us to have absolute faith in our Sages and their teachings.
+For them, all genuine truth exists within the ken of our Sages.
+All “outside” information is not credible…unless the Sages themselves gave it credibility.

 This kind of thinking has gained traction within Orthodox Judaism in recent decades.
 It has led to an Orthodoxy that fosters authoritarianism and obscurantism.
 It has relegated immense power to gedolim who are supposed to have a monopoly on truth.
 It has fostered negative attitudes toward secular sources of knowledge, since the Sages have the keys to all real knowledge themselves.
 It discredits those fine Orthodox Jews who do not share their worldview, and ostracizes Orthodox rabbis who do not fall into line with their faith in the almost infallible wisdom of the gedolim.